-- All students who score less than 78% on the test are required to remediate the test within one week of the test date and in one sitting. - Remediation will require the review of all test questions that were answered incorrectly, researching each correct answer, and explaining the correct answer in a few sentences for each missed question. - Remediation will be conducted in a "paper and pencil" format (not electronic). - The test remediation will take place in the MLC and available references may be used, including class notes, text books, or the internet, but excluding assistance from another person. - For each incorrect test answer that is researched in this exercise, the source for the correct answer must be cited. - This remediation exercise will NOT change the test grade, but will help to prepare you for the final exam as well as the board examination. - All students can review their quiz at the end of the week it is due in the MLC. - All students can review their exams following the completion in the MLC. - If you were not successful in passing your test, a copy will automatically be placed in the MLC for you to remediate. - Students who pass their tests have the option to remediate if they choose.
-The same remediation deadline date applies (within one week of the test date).
+- All students who score less than 78% on the test are required to remediate the test within one week of the test date and in one sitting (spring break will not count as days you have to remediate). - Remediation will require the review of all test problems that were answered incorrectly, researching each correct answer, and explaining the correct answer in a few sentences for each missed question. - Remediation will be conducted in a "paper and pencil" format (not electronic). - The test remediation will take place in the MLC and available reference may be used, including class notes, text books, or the internet, but excluding assistance from another person. - For each incorrect exam answer that is researched in this exercise, the source for the new answer must be cited. - This remediation exercise will NOT change the test grade, but will help to prepare for the final exam as well as the board examination. - All students can review their test immediately follow the test in the MLC. - Students who have passed the test have the option to remediate if they choose to, the same remediation deadline date applies (within one week of the test date).
 Contact instructor if you wish to remediate your test if you scored above a 78%.

 Important Note: Do not attempt to remediate during/immediately following a scheduled test time.
 Copying of any test questions is considered cheating, as you cannot copy and paste from any test in the MLC or at any time in this course.
-Giving or receiving of test questions/information is considered cheating and will lead to the automatic failure of this course.
+Giving or receiving of test questions is considered cheating.

-Late Work Submission Policy
+Late Assignment Policy

 - 1. The due date for each course requirement is clearly indicated in the course syllabus. - 2.
 Coursework may be submitted in advance of the due date.
 Coursework must be submitted electronically in the appropriate format as indicated in Blackboard, no later than 11:59 p.m. on the due date. - 3.
-Penalty for late course work submission (excluding tests): A penalty of 15% will apply up to two days late.
-Coursework received more than two days after the due date will be recorded as a grade of zero.
-Students who submit work within one week of the due date (day 3-7) will have the assignment grade averaged with the grade of zero received for being more than 2 days late.
+Penalty for late course work: A penalty of 15% will apply for each day late.
+Coursework received more than two days after the due date will not be accepted and a grade of zero will be recorded.